arjinmc/AndroidButtonLib/README.md

 # AndroidButtonLib
-Some kinds of android custom button
+Some kinds of android custom buttons.

 ## SlideButton
 description: slide to the edge of right,if you don't do this,it will slide back to left.